NCAR/wrf_hydro_nwm_public/.github/CONTRIBUTING.md

 specific and detail the added value of your suggested feature.

 ### Documentation suggestions
-All technical documentation for the WRF-Hydro model will eventually be formatted as markdown, which will greatly simplify updates and changes in the future.
+All technical documentation for the WRF-Hydro® model will eventually be formatted as markdown, which will greatly simplify updates and changes in the future.
 In the meantime, please reference the document title, page number and quote the line or section for suggesting changes to the documentation.